sjdv1982/biohackathon-covid/tasks.md

 *   visualise the conserved residues identified in bibliography : check if the conserved residues form a patch on the protein surface?  => dom
-*   check in bibliography which servers for prediction of RNA-binding residues/patches are suitable for ssRNA (look at training set)
+*   check in bibliography which servers for prediction of RNA-binding residues/patches are suitable for ssRNA (look at training set) (progress, session9)
 *   test webserver on known ssRNA-protein structures
 *   run few servers  (ex: iPNHOT, 2020), create consensus prediction